KeyboardKit/KeyboardKit/README.md

     <img src="Resources/sponsors/milo.png" alt="Milo Creative Icon" title="Milo Creative" width=120 />
 </a>

-KeyboardKit is open-source and completely free, but you can sponsor this project on [GitHub Sponsors][Sponsors], upgrade to [KeyboardKit Pro][Pro] or get in touch for paid support.
+KeyboardKit is open-source and completely free, but you can sponsor this project on [GitHub Sponsors][Sponsors], upgrade to [KeyboardKit Pro][Pro] or [get in touch][Email] for freelance work, paid support etc.